SRM-OSC/SDL2-GettingStarted/README.md

 ##### If you've completed the steps above, you're ready to code on your branch now!

-*You add and commit your files the same way you've always done it when you’re on a branch, but:*
+*You add and commit your files the same way you've always done it when youâ€™re on a branch, but:*

 > BEFORE YOU COMMIT, MAKE SURE YOU ARE ON YOUR BRANCH, NOT MASTER.